klatiPRO

 Sun - mobility

-13:30 lunch Big chunk of meat, eggs, some carbs
+13:30 lunch Big chunk of meat, eggs, some carbs, some fruit

-sometimes croissant covered with dark chocolate (for advanced athletes only)
+sometimes croissant with dark chocolate (advanced athletes only)

 Evening